Interpreters’ vs. translators’ skills

-This post aims to dispel any doubts pertaining to these two professional figures once and for all and give a detailed description of each role, thus dotting the I’s (for interpreters) and crossing the T’s (for translators).
+➳ This article aims to dispel any doubts about these two professional figures once and for all and give a detailed description of each role, thus dotting the I’s (for interpreters) and crossing the T’s (for translators).

-What is the key difference between a translator and an interpreter?
+What is the critical difference between a translator and an interpreter?

-The role of the interpreter is to transfer oral speech from a source language to a target language, and, potentially, back.
+- On the other hand, the interpreter’s role is to transfer oral speech from a source language to a target language and, potentially, back.

 - Excellent reading skills.
 The effective transfer of a message across languages hinges on perfect comprehension of the source language(s).

 - Excellent writing skills.
-The end-product in the target language(s) must sound natural, idiomatic, and be effective.
+The end-product in the target language(s) must sound natural, conversational, and productive.

 - Excellent analytical skills.
-Great attention is to be paid to conveying details and nuances, detecting typos, proofreading and editing.
+Pay great attention to conveying details and nuances, detecting typos, proofreading, and editing.

 - Excellent IT skills.
-This ranges from the more basic keyboarding skills and use of word processing tools, to the more advanced Computer Assisted Translation (CAT) tools which play an ever more pivotal role in the translation industry.
+This need ranges from the more basic keyboarding skills and word processing tools to the more advanced Computer-Assisted Translation (CAT) tools, which play an ever more pivotal role in the translation industry.

-- Excellent listening skills of the language(s) being interpreted.
+- Excellent listening skills in the language(s) they interpret.

 - Excellent speaking skills in the target language(s).
-This includes clear enunciation, voice projection and discourse structuring.
+This requirement includes clear diction, voice projection, and discourse structuring.

 - Excellent memory and note-taking skills.
-Interpreters must be aware of the different techniques they can use to gather and organise the speaker’s information, so it can then be relayed in the target language.
+Interpreters must be aware of the different techniques to gather and organize the speaker’s information to relay it in the target language afterward.

 - Excellent interpersonal skills.
 Interpreters deal with humans, so they must pay attention to aspects such as body language, non-verbal cues, and cultural differences, to name but a few.

-The above-listed skill sets are not inborn; they must be taught and assimilated.
-Unfortunately, the industry is teeming with people who improvise the role of translator or interpreter, using their bilingual or bicultural status to substantiate the claim that they are ‘professionals’.
-Although these attributes stand people in good stead, they cannot substitute formal training: we can all rustle up a good meal for our friends and family without having attended cooking lessons, but this does not make us a professional chef.
+Unfortunately, the industry is teeming with people who improvise the role of translator or interpreter, using their bilingual or bicultural status to substantiate the claim that they are ”professionals.”